FdSc Coaching: Sport and Fitness

 Our FdSc sports coaching degree has been designed to offer our students a hands-on approach to learning coaching skills and approaches whilst incorporating our outstanding geographical location within North Wales.

-- provides students with all the necessary skills and insight required to work within the sports and fitness industry,
+- provides you with all the necessary skills and insight required to work within the sports and fitness industry

-- involves collaboration with external partners to help ensure students leave us with a CV bursting number of recognised awards and qualifications
+- involves collaboration with external partners to help ensure you leave us with a CV bursting with number of recognised awards and qualifications

-- helps students to get that first foot on the employment ladder.
+- helps you to get that first foot on the employment ladder.

 Coaching: Sport and Fitnessat WGU

-Find out more about the Coaching for Sport and Fitness course and the opportunities available from one its programme leaders, Jon Hughes.
+Find out more about the Coaching for Sport and Fitness degree and the opportunities available from one of its programme leaders, Jon Hughes.